SEE ALSO: Complete specs of the LG V30

 The secondary rear camera is 13 megapixels and promises distortion-free wide-angle shooting.
 The result is a camera system that allows users to get creative with their shots and provides adaptability and versatility for different scenarios.
 Not all of us use a smartphone camera to take portraits, after all.

-The LG V30 is built for audio and video recording.
+Built for audio and video recording

 Somewhat related to our previous point, the LG V30 can shoot videos in Log format for later editing using a computer, though there will be color-grading presets baked into the software to get you started.
 It’s an extra step in the work flow, but shooting in Log typically results in better-looking video, with higher dynamic range and less noise.